mshadbolt/candigv2-ingest/README.md

 # candigv2-ingest

 Ingest data into the [CanDIGv2 stack](https://github.com/CanDIG/CanDIGv2).
-This repository assumes that you have a functional instance of the [CanDIGv2 software stack](https://github.com/CanDIG/CanDIGv2).
+This repository assumes that you have a functional instance of the [CanDIGv2 software stack](https://github.com/CanDIG/CanDIGv2). thisisatest

 This repository can either be run standalone or as a Docker container.